-Alleged violations of the following University policies shall be addressed through the Community Standards Process:
+Violations of University policies, including but not limited to those listed below, will be addressed through the Community Standards Process.

-- 1. Academic Integrity Policy Violations Found in the Academic Integrity Policy. - 2.
-Alcohol Policy (Alcohol, Drugs and Prohibited Substances Policy)
+Academic Integrity Policy Violations Please see the Academic Integrity Policy.

+2. Alcohol, Drugs and Prohibited Substances Policy Alcohol

-The possession and consumption of alcoholic beverages on the campus of the University and at University-related events is regulated by the statutes of the Commonwealth of Pennsylvania and is therefore prohibited to those under the age of 21.
+The possession and consumption of alcoholic beverages on the campus of the University and at university-related events is regulated by the statutes of the Commonwealth of Pennsylvania and is therefore prohibited to those under the age of 21.
 The use of alcohol, by any person(s), to the extent that the safety to self or others on the campus is jeopardized, is prohibited.

-Violations of the University Alcohol Policy include, but are not limited to:
+Violations of the University Alcohol Policy include, but are not limited to

 - Consumption, distribution, manufacture, transportation, or possession of alcoholic beverages by any person less than 21 years of age, either on or off-campus. - Providing alcoholic beverages to any person less than 21 years of age.
-Directing, requiring, or encouraging underage persons to be in a space where alcohol is easily accessible may be considered a violation of this policy. - Being less than 21 years of age and in the presence of alcohol. - Possession by any person less than 21 years of age of paraphernalia associated with consumption of alcoholic beverages including, but not limited to, and empty alcoholic beverage bottles. - Public intoxication as indicated by appearance or behavior, such as slurred speech, unstable walk, unconsciousness, destruction of property, use of abusive language, smell of alcohol on breath or on person, vomiting or disturbance to others. - Possession or use of kegs or similar bulk containers of alcohol.
+Directing, requiring, or encouraging underage persons to be in a space where alcohol is easily accessible may be considered a violation of this policy. - Being less than 21 years of age and in the presence of alcohol. - Possession by any person less than 21 years of age of paraphernalia associated with consumption of alcoholic beverages including but not limited to empty alcoholic beverage bottles. - Public intoxication as indicated by appearance or behavior, such as slurred speech, unstable walk, unconsciousness, destruction of property, use of abusive language, smell of alcohol on breath or on person, vomiting, or disturbance to others. - Possession or use of kegs or similar bulk containers of alcohol.